lupuana/lupuana/README.md

 # Welcome!
-✨ I'm **Ana**, an **Automation and Computer Science** student passionate about exploring the intersection of programming, problem-solving, and innovative technologies.
+✨ I'm **Ana**, an **Automatic Control and Computer Science** student passionate about exploring the intersection of programming, problem-solving, and innovative technologies.
 I enjoy tackling challenges that combine *creativity* and *logic*, with a particular interest in fields like **mathematics** and **artificial intelligence**.
 Join me as I navigate the ever-evolving world of technology and share my learning journey!

 ---